restinthemiddle/restinthemiddle/README.md

 Restinthemiddle is intended for use in a dockerized environment.
 Therefore it is configurable entirely via environment variables.

+The ascending order of precedence (last wins) is:

+* Configuration via file (not implemented yet)
+* Configuration via `CONFIG` environment variable
+* Any other Environment variables

 #### Environment variables

 * `TARGET_HOST_DSN` (required): The DSN of the target host in the form `schema://username:password@hostname:port/basepath?query`.